Cultivating an Impactful Belief System

 With that, I’m opening up the conversation to explore regenerative projects in Costa Rica on the levels of Agricultural, Business, Community, and even Government-level initiatives that I think we’ll all do well to learn more about and consider taking advantage of and supporting.

-The Reason Why I Went on A Long Break
+The Reason Why the Podcast Went on Pause

 One of the reasons that the podcast took such a long break is that I’ve gotten pretty deeply involved with a grassroots regional sociocratic organization, here in Costa Rica.